Sonia-96/MyStudyNotes/Network & Security/Cryptography.md

 If the attacker knows part of the plaintext, they can easily modify the cyphertext and trick the receiver.

 - Alice -> Bob: C = M xor K
-- Attacker forges a fake message M' and compute X = M xor M'
+- Attacker intercepts the message M, forges a fake message M' and compute X = M xor M'
-- Attacker -> Bob: C xor X
+- Attacker intercepts the cyphertext, and send to Bob: C' = C xor X
-- Bob decrypts the message:  C xor X xor K = M xor K xor M xor M' xor K = M'
+- Bob decrypts the message:  C' xor K = M xor K xor M xor M' xor K = M'

 The receiver gets a modified message!